-- 76.16.
-An employee must give notice to their manager/supervisor as soon as practicable of their intention to be absent on birth leave. - 76.17.
+- 76.17.
+An employee must give notice to their manager/supervisor as soon as practicable of their intention to be absent on birth leave. - 76.18.
 Birth leave is deemed to be approved; however an employee must submit an application to the Chief Executive for any period of birth leave.
-Having considered the requirements of this clause the Chief Executive will approve an employee's application to access birth leave. - 76.18.
-Prior to commencing maternity leave an employee will provide the Chief Executive with evidence of the pregnancy and the estimated date of delivery from a registered medical practitioner or registered health professional who is operating within their scope of practice. - 76.19.
-If requested by the Chief Executive, an employee will provide the Chief Executive with evidence of the birth and the date of the birth of the child as soon as possible after the birth of the child.
+Having considered the requirements of this clause the Chief Executive will approve an employee's application to access birth leave. - 76.19.
+Prior to commencing birth leave an employee will provide the Chief Executive with evidence of the pregnancy and the estimated date of delivery from a registered medical practitioner or registered health professional who is operating within their scope of practice. - 76.20.
+An employee will provide the Chief Executive with evidence of the birth and the date of the birth of the child as soon as possible after the birth of the child.
 Such evidence may include a copy of the birth certificate or documents provided by a registered medical practitioner or registered health professional who is operating within their scope of practice.

-- 76.20.
-The rate of payment to be paid to the employee during a paid period of birth leave is the same rate as would be paid if the employee was granted paid personal leave. - 76.21.
-Despite subclause 76.20, where an employee varies their ordinary hours of work, either from part time to full time, from part time to different part time, or from full time to part time, during the twelve- month period directly preceding birth leave, the rate of payment for the paid component of their birth leave, which will be capped at full time rates, will be calculated by using the average of their ordinary hours of work, excluding any periods of leave without pay, for the twelve-month period immediately before the period of birth leave commences. - 76.22.
-To avoid doubt, an employee's status and all other entitlements remain unaltered by the operation of subclause 76.21. - 76.23.
+- 76.21.
+The rate of payment to be paid to the employee during a paid period of birth leave is the same rate as would be paid if the employee was granted paid personal leave. - 76.22.
+Despite subclause 76.21, where an employee varies their ordinary hours of work, either from part time to full time, from part time to different part time, or from full time to part time, during the 12 month period directly preceding birth leave, the rate of payment for the paid component of their birth leave, which will be capped at full time rates, will be calculated by using the average of their ordinary hours of work, excluding any periods of leave without pay, for the 12 month period immediately before the period of birth leave commences. - 76.23.
+To avoid doubt, an employee's status and all other entitlements remain unaltered by the operation of subclause 76.22 - 76.24.
 Paid birth leave may be taken as full or half pay, in any combination of full and half pay, with credits to be deducted on the same basis.
-The maximum paid period is up to thirty six weeks at half pay. - 76.24.
-The Chief Executive may approve, subject to a medical certificate from a registered medical practitioner, an employee taking paid birth leave in a non-continuous manner, provided any other form of paid leave will not be approved until the employee has used all of the employee's paid birth leave entitlement. - 76.25.
-A period of paid birth leave does not extend the maximum fifty two week period of birth leave available to an eligible employee - 76.26.
-An employee's period of absence on birth leave between the paid period of birth leave and the maximum fifty two week period of birth leave will be without pay, unless other paid leave entitlements are accessed.
+The maximum paid period is up to 36 weeks at half pay.

+- 76.25.
+The Chief Executive may approve, subject to a medical certificate from a registered medical practitioner, an employee taking paid birth leave in a non-continuous manner, provided any other form of paid leave will not be approved until the employee has used all of the employee's paid birth leave entitlement. - 76.26.
+A period of paid birth leave does not extend the maximum 52 week period of birth leave available to an eligible employee - 76.27.
+An employee's period of absence on birth leave between the paid period of birth leave and the maximum 52 week period of birth leave will be without pay, unless other paid leave entitlements are accessed.